bouncytorch/randomizer_mod_generator/README.md

 <details>
   <summary>Click to expand</summary>

   This project ships with binaries of the [Community SDK project](https://deadlockmodding.pages.dev/modding-tools/csdk-12).
-This is absolutely necessary to build a function mod and the reason why the releases are rather large.
+This is absolutely necessary to compile the relevant resources and the sole reason why the releases are so large.

-**I am not and do not claim I am the author of these development tools.
+**I am not and do not claim to be the author of these development tools.
 They are provided without warranty.** The following is the explanation that the person who assembled these tools gave to me when prompted about how they were made:

 > With how close both versions were Build citadel 10524 and CS2 10521 (Shader VCS 70)
 > It's was mostly a drag and drop from citadel to CS2 (excluding few dll's like resourcerecomplier to allow file saving / cherry picking trial and error)